Siamese–Vietnamese War (1840–1845): Siamese–Vietnamese occupation of Cambodia

 In December 1846, the Siamese found out that the Cambodian town of Pursat, which had been sending the tribute of seventy piculs of the valuable cardamoms to Siamese court, could only produce sixty piculs of cardamoms for Siam this year.
 The Siamese then had eight Cambodian officials in Pursat imprisoned for the failure to meet the Siamese tribute demand.
 Two Khmer officials in Pursat, Montrey Ben and Thuppedey Bien, fled from Pursat to seek refuge with the Vietnamese at Phnom Penh.
 Võ Văn Giải sent a delegate to inform Chaophraya Bodindecha at Oudong that two Khmer officials from Pursat had sought Vietnamese aid.
 Chaophraya Bodindecha and Ang Duong asked for the return of Ang Mey and the remaining members of Cambodian royalty, who had been in Vietnamese custody.
-Vietnamese Emperor Thiệu Trị commented on the perceived Siam's reluctance to fullfill the peace terms; "Chất Tri (meaning Chaophraya Bodindecha) is still treacherous and unpredictable.
+Vietnamese Emperor Thiệu Trị commented on the perceived Siam's reluctance to fulfill the peace terms; "Chất Tri (meaning Chaophraya Bodindecha) is still treacherous and unpredictable.
 The matter of peace negotiations has been dragging on for a year now, often the military bring the matter to report.
 The imperial court thinks that the [Vietnamese] military and people have been forced to follow the peace terms.
 Now, the Siamese are using this matter of reunion and sweet talks to evade the terms, postponing deadlines, waiting for favorable winds and currents."
 Thiệu Trị then sent more troops from Huế into Cambodia to prepare for a possible resurgence of the Siamese–Vietnamese War.
 Thiệu Trị also called Bodindecha a cunning man, insisting that the Vietnamese commissioners in Cambodia should make the Siamese leave Cambodia as soon as possible and should not allow Bodindecha to influence Ang Duong;

 Lạp Mên (Cambodia) is under the control of Chất Tri (Bodindecha).
 Giun (Ang Duong) is not free [from Siamese influence].
 However, the [Vietnamese] mandarins [in Cambodia] have never asked Chất Tri when he will return to Siam to make it convenient for [Vietnamese] army to withdraw.
 Only then the peace will be achieved.
 If Chất Tri absolutely wanted Giun to reunite with his family and to jointly rule over the Khmer people [with Ang Mey], then how Giun (Ang Duong) and Ngọc Vân (Ang Mey), both being Khmer chiefs, will address each other?
 Supposed they are both invested with the same title, if the Khmers rebelled against Siam, will the Siamese honor these peace terms?
 If Bướm (Ang Phim) submitted to us, can the Khmer chiefs not be suspicious?
 Should Giun in Ô Đông (Oudong) and Ngọc Vân in Nam Vang (Phnom Penh) stay together or be separated?
 And after they are reunited, can we prevent doubts and resentments?
 If we do not achieve a clear solution [for these issues], focusing only on peace-seeking, we may offend the Khmers and fall into [Siamese] schemes.